Serrowxd/Portfolio/README.md

 - Add color based on component being rendered?
 Assistance with navigation.

 - Project Section Specific:

   - Refactor project section to map an array that is passed to the props.
   - Mobile-friendly option for the overlay text.
   - New overlay images in the project section - maybe a new layout entirely?
 Feels forced.
   - Maybe clicking a picture will route you to a new page that displays the information, rather than having the overlay itself do it.
 A little extra work but it would come out a little better.

+- Navigation:
+  - Probably need to add an <active> tag so that users will know which page they are on.